mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 - 240 GB in RAM
 - 2 TB in storage (for datasets).

+> [!NOTE]
-NOTE: Submitters are no longer required to self-report results for AlgoPerf competition v0.5.
+> Submitters are no longer required to self-report results to enter the AlgoPerf competition.
+Instead, they can open a PR and the working group will score the most promising submissions, see our [How to Submit](/README.md#how-to-submit) section for more details.

-For self-reported results, it is acceptable to perform the tuning trials on hardware different from the benchmarking hardware, as long as the same hardware is used for all tuning trials.
+When self-reported results, it is acceptable to perform the tuning trials on hardware different from the benchmarking hardware, as long as the same hardware is used for all tuning trials.
 Once the best trial, i.e. the one that reached the *validation* target the fastest, was determined, this run has to be repeated on the competition hardware.
 For example, submitters can tune using their locally available hardware but have to use the benchmarking hardware, e.g. via cloud providers, for the $5$ scored runs.
 This allows for a fair comparison to the reported results of other submitters while allowing some flexibility in the hardware.

 #### Defining target performance